-The Ladydrawers Comics Collective (AKA “The Ladydrawers”) is an unofficially affiliated group of women, men, transgender, and non-binary gender folk who research, perform, and publish comics and texts about how economics, race, sexuality, and gender impact the comics industry, other media, and our culture at large.
+The Ladydrawers Comics Collective (AKA “The Ladydrawers”) is an unofficially affiliated group that researches, performs, and publishes comics and texts about how economics, race, sexuality, and gender impact the comics industry, other media, and our culture at large.
 Our data comes from original research conducted in the public realm by students, interns, volunteers, and supporters around the globe.
-Our content—including comic books, strips, posters, postcards, games, apparel—is created by a range of folks interested in, and with a range of experiences in, the comics industry, including professionals and newcomers.
+Our content—including comic books, online strips, posters, postcards, games, apparel—is created by a range of folks interested in, and with a range of experiences in, the comics industry, including professionals and newcomers.

-“Beautifully illustrated intellectual ammunition.” —ThinkProgress
+- “Beautifully illustrated intellectual ammunition.” —ThinkProgress

-“Depressing news, but the comic makes it a little easier to swallow.” —Bitch
+- “Depressing news, but the comic makes it a little easier to swallow.” —Bitch

-“Making an art form out of researching and publishing findings that others might write or talk about.” —Women’s E-News
+- “Making an art form out of researching and publishing findings that others might write or talk about.” —Women’s E-News

-“Wry.”—New York Times Magazine
+- “Wry.”—New York Times Magazine

 Other stories about The Ladydrawers have appeared in: Jezebel, Express Milwaukee, St. Louis Post-Dispatch, the Chicago Reader, The Matthew Filipowicz Show, Viikolehti, New City, Chicago Publishes, an unknown Dutch website, Helsingin Sanomat, Examiner, Comics Beat, and on WBEZ’s Vocalo.